Drakonis96/dockerstats/README.md

 http://localhost:5001
 ```

+The main UI is now built with React, offering the same charts, logs and container controls as the classic page.

 Use the **Server IP** field (and "Use Custom IP" checkbox) in the UI to point the links to another host if needed.

 ---